I remember that when I was younger my grandmother used to tell me to never trust someone who can’t look at me in the eyes and I agree.

 How to make your eyes look bigger without fake eyelashes

-Lashes create a big difference when they are nicely done, this doesn’t necessarily mean that you have to wear fake lashes to make your eyes pop.
+Lashes create a big difference when they are nicely done, this doesn’t necessarily mean that you have to wear fake lashes or magnetic eyelashes to make your eyes pop.
 In fact, I don’t love wearing lashes on myself because my eyelid is smaller and instead of making my eyes look bigger, they look heavy and tired.

 The key is to achieve a good curl technique and have a great lengthening mascara to back you up during the day to maintain the lashes on point.

 - To curl your lashes, I recommend dividing your lashes in 3 sections and start by curling in the base, then move to the center and finish curling at the top.